asallen91/Fix-My-Boredom/README.md

 ## Project Summary

 This App will be designed for those that are looking for something to do, but aren't sure of what they want to do.
+The user can find activities at random or through selected categories, search for the activity they want to do and either learn about the activity before pursuing it, or go on with pursuing it.

 ## Technical Summary
 Javascripts React library will predominately be used throughout this project